Single-Peaked Consistency for Weak Orders Is Easy: Preliminaries

-{\bf Single-Plateaued Preferences.} A slightly weaker restriction than single-peaked preferences on weak orders (that still coincides with single-peaked preferences on total orders) are single-plateaued preferences~\cite[Chapter 5]{bla:b:polsci:committees-elections} which allow a preference order to have multiple best options (an indifference plateau) instead of a single most preferred candidate (a peak), but otherwise be single-peaked.
-Building upon the above definition for single-peaked preferences, we state a definition for single-plateaued preferences. \begin{definition} A preference profile $V$ of weak orders is \emph{single-plateaued} if there exists an axis $A$ such that for every preference order $v \in V$, $A$ can be split into three segments $X$, $Y$, and $Z$ where $v$'s top preferred candidates are all in $Y$, $v$ has strictly increasing preference along $X$, and $v$ has strictly decreasing preference along $Z$ and both $X$ and $Z$ can each be empty. \end{definition}
+\begin{definition} A preference profile $V$ of weak orders is \emph{single-plateaued} with respect to an axis $A$ if for every $v \in V$, $A$ can be split into three segments $X$, $Y$, and $Z$ ($X$ and $Z$ can each be empty) where $v$'s most preferred candidates are $Y$, $v$ has strictly increasing preferences along $X$, and $v$ has strictly decreasing preferences along $Z$. \end{definition}